Guiiilhermee/booking-system/README.md

 The project was deployed using Code-Institute-Org/gitpod-full-template.

-This project was deployed to Github pages using the following steps...
+This project was deployed to Github pages using the following steps

-- In the Github repository, navigate to the Settings tab,
+- In the Github repository, navigate to the Settings tab, from the source section drop-down menu select the main branch.
+- When the main branch has been selected, the page will automatically refesh with a detailed ribbon display to indicate the successful deployment.

+Heroku:

+- Create new heroku account or if you already have one create a new app.
+- Add a name to your new app and choosethe region Europe then go to settings and add buildpacks python.
+- Add in Config VAR.
+CLOUDINARY_URL, DATABASE_URL, HEROKU_HOSTNAME, HEROKU_POSTGRESQL_CYAN_URL, SECRET_KEY.
+- Connect Heroku to GitHub/repository.
+- Go to deploy

 ### Credits